Stuycs-K/final-project-8-fangv-tanj/README.md

 Once you click run, the game will immediately start.

 White moves first and each player can move a piece by clicking on a piece then clicking on a tile with circles on it.

+If a piece is capturable, the tile will become red.

 After each player moves the board will flip.